-If it appears that your property comes within one of the above classifications and planning permission is required, you should us using the contact details on this page.
+If you think your property comes within one of the above classifications and planning permission is required, you should get in touch using the contact details on this page.
 We'll inform you if you do need planning permission and what to do next.

-If you decide to go ahead with the construction, you must remove the fence, wall or hedge within the property at the place where the crossing will be located before construction can take place.
+If you decide to go ahead with the construction, you must remove any fences, walls or hedges within the property at the place where the crossing will be located before we can begin construction.

-Permitted types of vehicles: A domestic vehicle crossing may only be used by a private light goods or similar vehicle.
-It may not be used by heavy goods vehicles or mechanical equipment.
+Permitted types of vehicles: you can only use a domestic vehicle crossing for a private light goods or similar vehicle.
+You can't use it for heavy goods vehicles or mechanical equipment.

-If a delivery, such as a skip, is made into the property, and in doing so the delivery damages the crossing, any repairs will be the responsibility of the occupier.
+If a delivery, such as a skip, is made into the property, and in doing so the delivery damages the crossing, you will be responsible for any repairs.

-Shared access: Where the occupiers of 2 adjoining properties share a driveway and wish to build a double width crossing to serve both sites, 1 occupier should act on behalf of both parties.
+Shared access: where you and your neighbour share a driveway and wish to build a double width crossing to serve both your properties, one of you should act for both parties.

-Parking within your property: Your application will not be approved unless you are able to provide a suitable parking area within your property.
-This must be at least 4.8 m long, measured from the front of the house to the boundary of your property and 2.5 m wide.
+Parking within your property: we won't be able to approve your application unless you're able to provide a suitable parking area within your property.
+This must be at least 4.8 metres long, measured from the front of the house to the boundary of your property.
 There must be enough space around this area for pedestrian access.
-These conditions may not apply if the width of your property is more than 8 m.

 No part of a vehicle parked within your property may project on to or over the highway.
 The crossing may not be used as a parking area and no part of it is exempted for the purpose of footway parking.

-Hardstandings: Where you are intending to use gravel or a similar loose material for your hardstanding, you should consider the problem of some being carried on to the highway by the movement of vehicles.
+Hardstandings: where you're intending to use gravel or a similar loose material for your hardstanding, you should consider the problem of some being carried on to the highway by the movement of vehicles.
 This is especially true where the surface comes up to the boundary.

-If the material is carried onto the highway it will be the responsibility of the occupier to remove it.
+If the material is carried onto the highway, it will be your responsibility to remove it.

-Drainage: The parking area within your property must be built so that water does not drain from it across the footway.
-Suitable drainage must be provided within the boundaries of your property.
+Drainage: you must build the parking area within your property so water does not drain from it and lead across the footway.
+You must provide suitable drainage within the boundaries of your property.

-If at a later date after we accept the crossing, reinstatement work or changes in the road layout take place, we will try our utmost to match the finish, colour or shape of the blocks, but this cannot be guaranteed.
+If at a later date, after we accept the crossing, reinstatement work or changes in the road layout take place, we'll try to match the finish, colour or shape of the blocks but we cannot guarantee this.

-If a statutory authority is required to carry out work by relocating a fire hydrant or telegraph pole for example, any charges for such work will be the responsibility of the applicant.
-The applicant will be required to produce written proof of approval by the authority to Highways and Engineering before the crossing can be built.
+If a statutory authority is required to carry out work by relocating a fire hydrant or telegraph pole for example, any charges for such work will be your responsibility.
+Before we can build the crossing you'll be required to produce written proof of approval by the relevant authority such as a utility company.

-Safety: Any application for the construction of a domestic crossing may be refused or modified on the grounds of safety.
-The applicant must ensure that adequate sight lines are maintained to allow safe access to their property.
+Safety: any application for the construction of a domestic crossing may be refused or modified on the grounds of safety.
+You must ensure that safe access to your property is maintained. .